 The pastechi is the quintessential Aruban breakfast food!

-It might not be the most nutritious breakfast, but every now and then, especially in times like these, we deserve a little treat.
-Besides, pastechis are also perfect snacks to enjoy at any time of day.
+It might not be the most nutritious breakfast, but every now and then, we deserve a little treat.
+Besides breakfast, pastechis are also perfect snacks to enjoy at any time of day.

 The delicious bite is made by stuffing a pocket of slightly sweet dough with cheese, beef, chicken, fish, or seasoned vegetables and then deep-frying it to golden-brown perfection.